Navigating the Alignment-Calibration Trade-off: A Pareto-Superior Frontier via Model Merging: Results and Analysis

 \paragraph{Alignment Induces Calibration Error via Confidence Inflation.}

 To understand the root cause of this calibration degradation, we investigate the underlying changes in model predictions.
 While accuracy on knowledge-intensive tasks often changes only marginally after instruction tuning (Table~\ref{tab:calibration-cost-mmlu}), we observe a dramatic shift in model confidence.
-As illustrated for the challenging GPQA benchmark in Figure \ref{fig:confidence-plot}, the mean prediction confidence of instruction-tuned models surges from around 40\% to over 90\%.
+As illustrated for the challenging GPQA benchmark in Figure~\ref{fig:confidence-plot}, the mean prediction confidence of instruction-tuned models surges from around 40\% to over 90\%.
 This sharp inflation of confidence, without a commensurate improvement in accuracy, is the direct driver of the observed catastrophic miscalibration.
+We provide a geometric interpretation of why merging reverses this effect through Linear Mode Connectivity in Appendix~\ref{sec:appendix_lmc}.

 \paragraph{Restoring Calibration via Merging Improves Generative Diversity and Fidelity.}

 The benefits of our merging approach extend beyond discriminative tasks.
 On NoveltyBench (curated subset) for generative diversity (Figure \ref{fig:novelty_bench}), merging again reveals a Pareto-superior frontier.
 It resolves the trade-off between the over-confident IT model's low diversity (mode collapse) and the PT model's diffuse outputs, yielding a ``sweet spot'' model with both high utility and creative diversity.
 This trend holds on SimBench for distributional prediction, where the optimal merged model (score: 20.4) substantially outperforms both PT (7.7) and IT (18.2) parents.
 These findings demonstrate that restoring calibration unlocks tangible performance improvements across diverse applications.